ansible-collections/ibm_zos_core/docs/source/installation.rst

 Installation
 ============
-You have several options when you are ready to install the **IBM Z Core Collection** which are Ansible Galaxy, Ansible Hub and local build.
+You have several options you may use to install the **IBM Z Core Collection**.
+These are Ansible Galaxy, Ansible Hub, and a local build.

 For more information on installing collections, see `using collections`_.